beistvan/c-prog-n-run/README.md

-# c-prog-n-run
+# Programming In C And Running The Programs
-Programming In C And Running The Programs
+Creating And Running Programs In C.